mike-yuhang-wu/mike-yuhang-wu.github.io/essays/artificial-intelligence-in-education.md

 One prompt I used was:

 ```
 Right now I am to write the code for the right side of the merchandise detail page.
 I will need a merch object for testing.
-The data model for a merchandise in prisma.schema is model Merch { MerchID Int @id @unique @default(autoincrement())...please create an object name testMerch based on these information.
+The data model for a merchandise in prisma.schema is

+model Merch {
+  MerchID Int @id @unique @default(autoincrement())

+…please create an object name testMerch based on these information.
 ```

 ### Documenting code